christensenjairus/Incrypto/README.md

 # Now, update Node and NPM to the latest stable version globally
         sudo npm install -g n
         sudo n stable
+# You could also do
+	npm install -g npm@latest
 # Now, close this shell.
 This is important because the current shell will remember the old location of npm, which we don't want.
 ```